GSA/USSM/_pages/faq.md

           </li>
           <li><strong>Industry’s Role</strong>
             <ul>
-              <li>Industry is being asked to bring modern, configurable and outcome-oriented solutions to the government that align with the data and business standards developed in the Federal Integrated Business Framework (FIBF) to reduce unnecessary or duplicative technology footprint and minimize the risk and cost of operating aging technology.
+              <li>Industry is being asked to bring modern, configurable and outcome-oriented solutions to the government that align with the data and business standards developed in the <a href="https://ussm.gsa.gov/fibf/">Federal Integrated Business Framework</a> (FIBF) to reduce unnecessary or duplicative technology footprint and minimize the risk and cost of operating aging technology.
 Additionally, industry is expected to bring solutions that are innovative and improve customer experience.</li>
               <li>Industry is instrumental in providing business support that allows the government to be more agile and responsive to changes in demand.</li>
               <li>Commercial solutions are a critical component of the marketplaces to provide customer agencies a broad range of options for their mission support needs.</li>
             </ul>